ONEARMY/community-platform/packages/documentation/docs/Docs Contribution/md-style-guide.md

 ## Admonitions

+Admontitions are created by putting 3 colons next to each other with the name of the adonition after the colons.
+Admontitions are most commonly used to convey information outside the regular flow of the document content.

 :::note

-This is a note
+This is a note.
+Notes should be used when information cannot go into any of the admontitions below and fit their definitions.

 :::

 :::tip

-This is a tip
+This is a tip.
+Tips should be used for information that will improve the user experience.

 :::

 :::important

-This is important
+This is important.
+Important admontitions should be used when you are trying to tell a user about something that will worsen their experience and how to avoid it.

 :::

 :::caution

-This is a caution
+This is a caution.
+Caution admontitions should be used when the user is in risk of minor injury to themselves or products.

 :::

 :::warning

-This is a warning
+This is a warning.
+Warning admontitions should be used when a user is in risk of major injury to themselves or products.

 :::